 How Google Cloud Armor works

 Google Cloud Armor provides always-on DDoS protection against network or protocol-based volumetric DDoS attacks.
 This protection is for applications or services behind load balancers.
 It is able to detect and mitigate network attacks in order to allow only well-formed requests through the load balancing proxies.
-You can attach security policies to the backend services of the following load balancers.
-The security policies enforce custom Layer 7 filtering policies, including pre-configured WAF rules that mitigate OWASP top 10 web application vulnerability risks:
+The security policies enforce custom Layer 7 filtering policies, including pre-configured WAF rules that mitigate OWASP top 10 web application vulnerability risks.
+You can attach security policies to the backend services of the following load balancers:

 Google Cloud Armor security policies enable you to allow or deny access to your deployment at the Google Cloud edge, as close as possible to the source of incoming traffic.
 This prevents unwelcome traffic from consuming resources or entering your Virtual Private Cloud (VPC) networks.

-The following diagram illustrates the location of the global external HTTP(S) load balancers, global external HTTP(S) load balancer (classic)s, the Google network, and Google data centers.
+The following diagram illustrates the location of the global external Application Load Balancers, classic Application Load Balancers, the Google network, and Google data centers.

 You can use some or all of these features to protect your application.
 You can use security policies to match against known conditions, create WAF rules to protect against common attacks like those found in the ModSecurity Core Rule Set 3.0.2, and use Google Cloud Armor Managed Protection's built-in protections against DDoS attacks.